 10. Be Open to Meeting Locals and Travelers

-Trust me, you are going to find the most amazing bunch of people here on your vacation.
+Trust me, you are going to find the most amazing bunch of people here on your vacation (one of the reasons why you should definitely visit Sri Lanka).
 Most locals are friendly and would welcome you like friends and would be ever-ready to help you out.
 Some would even have interesting stories to tell and might even become great friends to you.
 So, be careful but don’t close off yourself to interacting with new people.